ritz078/moose/README.md

 yarn pack
 ```

-After that, you'll find them in the `./dist` folder!

 ### Credits

-The logo has been designed by [Jacqueline Fernandes](https://thenounproject.com/jacquelinefernandes/)
+The logo has been designed by [Julia Stoffer](https://thenounproject.com/julia.stoffer/)

 ### License
 MIT